UnderwaterOwlbear/underwaterowlbear.github.io/_drafts/portable-tile-wargame.md

 1. Roll a d6.
 2. Result of 5+ is a success.
+3. If the unit fails its save, flip its token over to its "Exhausted" side.
-3. If a unit fails a save, it must do one of the following:
+4. If the unit succeeds on a save, it may choose between the following:
     * Flip its token over to its "Exhausted" side.
     * Retreat one square directly away from the enemy unit.